 Their second Derby session was held around November 1950.
 The four tracks recorded were: "What A Wonderful Feeling," "My Heart Cries For You" (both led by King), "Rain Is The Teardrops Of Angels" (King and Boots), and "All Of Me" (Boots).

 "What A Wonderful Feeling" and "My Heart Cries For You" were released in January 1951 (with both rated "good").
 The label on this one misspelled King's name as "Odum."
-The final two masters, "Rain Is The Teardrops Of Angels" and "All Of Me," were issued in March.
+In February 1951, they appeared at the Little Rathskeller in Philadelphia.
+The final two Derby masters, "Rain Is The Teardrops Of Angels" and "All Of Me," were issued in March.
+Also in March, they appeared at the Blue Angel in Manhattan.

 In October 1951, the guys were back at the Gatineau Club in Ottawa.
 They also made a successful appearance at the Cambridge Community Center in that city, for which they received a scroll of appreciation.